Skip to content

 Can I import my existing rota and staff?

-Yes.
-You can add staff and their pay rates in a few minutes, and build your first week by copying a typical week as a template.
-There is nothing to migrate from a server (WagePilot runs in the browser) so most owners are up and running the same day they sign up.
+Yes, and we will help.
+You can bulk-import your whole team from a spreadsheet: download our template, or send us the staff export from your current tool and we will import it for you, free.
+Holiday already accrued carries across, so nobody loses a day.
+Build your first week by copying a typical week as a template.
+There is nothing to migrate from a server (WagePilot runs in the browser), so most owners are up and running the same day they sign up.

 Didn't find your answer?
 Email info@whealbit.co.uk and we reply within a working day.